pucktada/ethnicseer/README.md

 * abydos
 * scikit-learn
 * nltk
-* pythainlp
 * python = 3.9+

 # Installation

-`nameseer` can be installed using `pip`
+`ethnicseer` can be installed using `pip`

 ```
-pip install nameseer
+pip install ethnicseer
 ```

 # Usages

-Once installed, you can use `nameseer` within your python code to classify whether a Thai name is a person name or a corporate name.
+Once installed, you can use `ethnicseer` within your python code to classify whether a Thai name is a person name or a corporate name.

 ```
 >>> from nameseer import NameClassifier